harry177/shopify-graphql-parser/readme.md

-# Buildateam test task - Junior Full-stack Developer CPB

-This is a test project created for application to Junior Full-stack Developer position in Buildateam.
+# Shopify GraphQL Parser - full-stack Shopify shop parser

+This application allows you to display products from your Shopify store using the Shopify API.
+Supports:
+- adaptive display of products on different screens
+- displaying images via canvas
+- saving data in the local database and global store

 ## Installation